 Keep work flowing with cycle times

 When working flow based, one of the key metrics to keep an eye is Time in column for cards as they travel through the columns of your board.
 This shows how long cards have been in their current stage.
-You can toggle this on by going to the board menu (...) and click Show.
+You can toggle this on by clicking on the eye icon.

 If this number is high (compared to the norm and your estimated effort) it means that for some reason cards are stuck in a column longer than expected.
 These should be investigated to see if there is anything in the process that needs to be improved to reduce the time in column and keep work flowing.
 You might need to add one more column, break down tasks even further, enforce card limits or analyze if you have enough capacity in your team to perform certain work.